Getssone/Snowtricks/README.md

 If you would like to install this project on your computer, you will first need to [clone the repo](https://github.com/Getssone/Snowtricks) of this project using Git.

 # Replace with your personal BDD config

 1. create .env.local file:
-	1. Create database :
+1. Create name of database :

 ```
 DATABASE_URL=mysql://root:password@127.0.0.1:3306/snowtricks
 ```

 or

 ```
 DATABASE_URL=mysql://root:root@127.0.0.1:3306/snowtricks
 ```

 # The application uses mail verification here with Gmail, so it works add to suite

 ```
 MAILER_DSN=MAILER_DSN=smtp://xxx@sandbox.smtp.mailtrap.io:xxxx
 ```

 more information: [Mailtrap Doc](https://github.com/railsware/mailtrap-php)

 Start creation :